 You’re lost.
-You’re ashamed to admit that you don’t know who you truly are.
-You have no idea what you want in life.
+You’re ashamed to admit that you have zero clues about who you truly are – you have no bloody idea about what you want in life.
 In truth, you feel like a complete stranger to yourself.

 Can you relate?

 If so, don’t worry.
 There’s nothing wrong with you.

 What you’re experiencing is the product of living in a society that is constantly trying to tell you who THEY think you are.
 (And the reality is that this can be so freakin’ disorienting, demoralizing, and overwhelming!)

 Put simply, not knowing who you authentically are can be ungrounding, confusing, and scary.

 You’ll be dragged here and there by life without remaining in the center of your being.